-A Shreveport night driving accident lawyer from the Morris Bart law firm may be able to represent you and seek compensation on your behalf if you suffered injuries in a collision in Caddo or Bossier Parish.
-If we can document your losses and develop a case to show the other driver acted negligently, we can likely secure a payout through a liability car insurance claim or a lawsuit in civil court.
+A Shreveport night driving accident lawyer from the Morris Bart law firm may be able to represent you and seek compensation on your behalf if you suffered injuries in a collision in Caddo Parish or Bossier Parish.
+It may be possible to obtain a payout through a liability insurance claim or a lawsuit if we can document your losses and prove that the other driver acted negligently.

-To learn more, call (318) 553-5470 today.
+To learn more, call us today.
 A member of our Shreveport legal team can review your night driving car accident case for free and explain your options for taking legal action.

-Night Driving Increases the Risk of an Accident in Several Ways
+Night Driving Increases the Risk of Road Accidents in Several Ways

 When driving at night, it is important to be more aware of the potential hazards that could lead to an accident.
 The National Safety Council (NSC) lists some dangers that all drivers should be aware of when driving at night: